 Not talking about it kills you inside – very slowly but surely.
 But being public about rape puts your humanity and lived experience on display, into question, under scrutiny, and up for debate.
 You are reduced to a hashtag.
 People try to prove you wrong.
 You perform your pain on a public stage.
 You dilute your emotions to mere words and intellectualise your experience into an argument to be debated.
 Regardless of your meticulous execution, your truth may still be rejected, with people (mostly men) negating your anger and violence as unsound (or worse – grammatically incorrect, as if the use of English is a measure of intelligence and validity of lived experience).
 You run the risk of further abuse at every corner.

 Gaps in memory are considered loopholes.
 And when you do remember details, people ask; “Why didn’t you mention that before?”
 (BECAUSE IT WAS FUCKING TRAUMATIC, DAVID!
 THAT’S WHY!)
 You want to shout and scream but hide behind shrugs and half-smiles as you watch people walk away from you, knowing they’re just short of calling you a liar when they say things like; “You’ll get over it soon enough”.

 And you get tired.

 I tried committing suicide eight times.
 One of them – the most recent – was the closest I have been to death.
 Truth is, I felt I was dead a long time before.
-Just a breathing version of a corpse that nobody could ever see as anything but a burden.
+Just a breathing corpse that nobody could ever see as anything but a burden.